It's that time of year again. The hurricane train has left the station, and New England may be one of its stops. And winter weather is not far behind.

-However, the portion of salary attributable to the weather-related closing day or days can be charged against the employee’s accrued paid time off benefits.
+However, under Connecticut law the portion of salary attributable to the weather-related closing day or days cannot be charged against the employee’s accrued paid time off benefits.

 If the employee has no accrued PTO, full salary must still be paid, and the weather-closing day’s pay can either be treated as regular wages and simply paid, or it can be recorded as an advance of PTO benefits, and charged against future PTO accruals

 In cases where the company remains open, and the employee chooses not to report for work for a full day or more, it may be considered a personal day off—unpaid—or the employee may draw from accrued PTO time.